zer0cache/matic-docs/docs/develop/wallets/slashauth.md

 ## Logout button

-The SlashAuth SDK exposes logout functionality that logs the user out both locally and invalidates their tokens remotely.
+The SlashAuth SDK exposes a logout functionality that disconnects the user locally and invalidates their tokens remotely.
 Let's build a button to add this functionality.

 ```typescript title="LogoutButton.tsx"
 import { useSlashAuth } from "@slashauth/slashauth-react";